 Excommunication: The Idea Doesn't Go Away

 Just about all churches (like most groups of any kind whether religious or not) have some way of throwing people out of the group.
-And with it comes at least a foggy hint (if not the brash, outright claim) that you have earned God's displeasure and might well roast eternally.
+And with it comes at least a hint (if not the outright claim) that they've earned God's displeasure and may well roast eternally.
 If you're saying, 'my church doesn't', you're probably in for a shock.
-Even when there's no formal way to excommunicate, there are informal ways, and those can be harsh and unjust too.
-It's even used by those who were victims of it : In 1906, Pentecostalist founder William Seymour was locked out of a church he was to preach at; in 1914, he locked someone else out of his Azusa church over a doctrinal dispute that had gotten personal.
-I as a Lutheran have to cope with how Lutheran hierarchs have stomped on people over the years.
+Even when there's no formal way to excommunicate, there are informal ways, and those can be harsh and unjust.
+It's even used by those who were victims of it.
+In 1906, Pentecostalist founder William Seymour was locked out of a church he was to preach at.
+In 1914, he locked someone else out of his Azusa church over a doctrinal dispute that had gotten personal.
+I as a Lutheran have to cope with how Lutheran hierarchs have stomped on opponents over the years.

 It's both a mystery and a paradox.
 No group can keep its identity and purpose for long when they refuse to set limits and bounds.
 Do you allow the death squad leader or the Mafia don to mock God by their unrepentant presence and unchanged life?
-Do you sit quietly as a college professor who speaks out against belief in Jesus as Christ comes forward for the bread and wine in a bald-faced hypocrisy?
-Do you stay silent as the church's ears get tickled and minds get swayed?
+Do you sit quietly as a college professor who speaks out against belief in Jesus as Christ comes forward for the bread and wine every week in a bald-faced hypocrisy?
+Do you stay silent as a minister tickles the church's ears with a popular deception, and sways minds?
 Yet, do you allow the power of excommunication to be used by the powerful to silence truth and stymie proper discernment from within your ranks?
-Neither choice is right, yet is any choice right?
-The idea behind excommunication lives on despite its rampant abuse.
-Perhaps one could let truth contend for itself, but our era has bred the best liars of all time, and they're so good at it that their trick theologies and well-cloaked deceptions quite often squeeze out the good.
-Perhaps all we can do is pray and leave it in God's hands, be as wise as we can be about what we do, be clear about where we ourselves are on the matter at hand, and taste a bitter chunk of the grief God gets from dealing with such a twisted species.
+Neither choice is right, yet is any choice right, in the stricter sense of 'right'?
+The idea behind excommunication lives on despite its abuse.
+Perhaps one could let truth contend for itself, but our era has bred the best liars of all time.
+They're so good at it that their trick theologies and well-cloaked deceptions often squeeze out the good.
+Perhaps all we can do is pray and leave it in God's hands.
+Or, be as wise as we can be about what we do, and be clear about where we ourselves are on the matter at hand.
+Then, we can taste a bitter chunk of the grief God gets from dealing with such a twisted species.

 It adds up to this:

 You know it's wrong when it's done to you and those you love.
-It's even more wrong when it's done to God.
-That's why no matter how times change, and no matter how often they are used against freedom and against life itself, you can't get away from the ideas that underlie words like 'heresy'.
+It's even more wrong when it's done to God, the One who least deserves it.
+That's why no matter how times change, and no matter how often they are used against freedom and against life itself, you can't get away from the ideas that underlie words like 'heresy' and 'apostasy'.
 For Christians, the response must be fully truthful yet done in the merciful, forgiving manner of Christ, instead of the bloody, oppressive manner of empires and crusades.